QuickBooks Time Review: Pros, Cons, and Features

 |---|---|

-| ✅ Excellent integration with QuickBooks Online | ❌ Time and attendance tracking is quite basic |
+| ✅ Excellent integration with QuickBooks Online and Payroll | ❌ Time and attendance tracking is quite basic |

-| ✅ Good reporting, especially for accounting purposes | ❌ Poor visibility on lateness, no-shows, etc. |
+| ✅ Good reporting, especially for accounting purposes | ❌ Poor visibility for attendance issues |

 | ✅ Many integrations with payroll providers | ❌ Poor support for overtime and conflicts in scheduling, shift swaps, and coverage |

-| ✅ Simple account creation, especially for QuickBooks users | ❌ More expensive than similar options |
+| ✅ Simple account creation for existing QuickBooks Online users | ❌ Much more expensive than similar tools |

 | ✅ Good timesheets, payroll, PTO, and leave support |